Debalent/Finthos/APP-STORE-DEPLOYMENT-VISUAL-GUIDE.md

 Scene 6 (25-30s): Call-to-action with download prompt

 Voiceover Script:
-"Transform your financial transactions with PeoplePay.
+"Transform your financial transactions with Finthos.
 Send money instantly, manage crypto, track business analytics, all with enterprise-grade security.
-Download PeoplePay today - the future of digital payments."
+Download Finthos today - the future of digital payments."
 ```

 ---